braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 2. Select the **Content** panel.
 Drag & drop the desired content tiles to the row components.
 - You can further refine the tile by selecting the tile and adjusting the fields in **Content Properties** and **Block Options**.
 This includes editing letter spacing, padding, line height, and more.

-After you've finished designing and building your email message, go to **Sending Settings** to add the sending information.
+As you build your email, you can toggle between a desktop and mobile view to preview how your email messaging will look for your user groups.
+This will ensure that your content is responsive, and you can make any necessary adjustments along the way.
+Once you've finished designing and building your email message, go to **Sending Settings** to add the sending information.

 ### Step 3: Add sending information